 It wasn’t stream entry or something.
 It’s just that good things happened because I made good effort.
 I let go of some things.
 Very simple.

 We talked about that and how that was good.
-And then he gave me two pieces of advice that changed my life.
+Then he gave me two pieces of advice that changed my life.
 In some ways, you could say that these pieces of advice he gave me are the basis of my basis of my life now.

 The first piece of advice was: “Make use of every moment of your life.”